By Don Chaddock, Inside CDCR editor

 Glimpses into everyday settler life can be gleaned from many sources, including a dusty 1855 report on the state prison.
 The document contains a section titled “Register and Descriptive List of Convicts Under Sentence” at the state prison from 1851-54.
 Their crimes range from grand larceny and robbery to forgery and attempted murder.
 The majority of those convicted describe their occupation as “laborer.”
 This week, Inside CDCR looks at some of those first inmates.

-First inmate served sentence in Sacramento
+First inmate served part of sentence in Sacramento

 The first name appearing on the list is that of Charles Currier, a 22-year-old cabinet maker, received Jan.
 25, 1851, for grand larceny out of Sacramento County.